 Think of a happy thought in advance.
 Which one in your life are you going to conjure up in your mind before something like this happens?
 Because obviously, if you are in the situation, it’s very difficult to think of something happy and remind yourself.
 So you need a little bit of practice in advance.

 So, think of your happy thought.
 Which event in your life was the most happy?
 So that you know this is what I’m going to do if I ever get in this situation.

 Maybe in your mind, you could say, “expecto patronum!” at the same time!
 Well, you don’t need to do that 😉

 You could perhaps surround yourself or imagine yourself surrounded by an invisible bubble or light or glass wall between you and the person who you feel had been draining your energy and you want to stop it.
 Or a situation that is draining your energy, to encapsulate yourself away from the situation and think of your happy thought at the same time.
 I’m sure it would have a very positive effect on the way you’re feeling.

 Of course, the next step is to remove yourself from the situation if it’s not getting any better.

 Okay, that’s a thought I had last night while reading to my son and I wanted to share that with you as a tool to help yourself if you’re in a difficult situation.

 If you like it or if you use anything else that’s from the Harry Potter books – I’m sure there are plenty of examples – there are a number of quotes going around that are very relevant for everyday life – please share them in the comments below.

-And if you’d like to delve deeper into finding out how to protect yourself from negative people, please book a Hypnosis Coaching Taster Session here.
+And if you’d like to delve deeper into finding out how to protect yourself from negative people, book a chat here and let’s talk.